Optimization-Free Style Transfer for 3D Gaussian Splats: Methodology

 In image style transfer, the resolution of the content image compared to the style image can affect the quality of the stylization \cite{gatys2017controlling}.
 For 3DGS scene, however, comparing resolutions is difficult to define given the nature of the unstructured data.
 Empirically, we find that the using a single point per individual splat is usually insufficient to provide high-quality results.
 Thus, we generate a higher density point cloud by sampling from each individual splat.

-The sampling is intuitive to define since each individual splat is already a 3D normal distribution.
+This sampling is intuitive to define since each individual splat is already a 3D normal distribution.
 If additional sampling is desired, the user specifies the amount of novel points needed.
 New points are then generated by taking existing splats and sampling points from their 3D distributions.
+Colors for the points can be assigned to match the Gaussian they are sampled from or can be calculated using a K-Nearest Neighbors average approach.
 Splats with larger size and higher opacity are given precedence when sampling new points.
 This is visualized in Fig.~\ref{fig:GaussianSampling5Gs}.
 The new points are used in the graph construction process and for the stylization.
 The stylized results on the higher resolution graph are interpolated back to the original splat centers for the final color assignment.

-This super sampling approach dramatically improves the details in the stylized results.
+We demonstrate the benefit of including our super sampling technique when constructing the point cloud.
+An example 3DGS stylization, with and without super sampling, is provided in Fig.~\ref{fig:coffeesampled}.
+The high quality 3DGS shown has considerable intricate details (e.g. legible lettering, indentation around button boundaries, holes in the drip tray).
+If the super sampling method is not used, the stylization output loses much of the details that were present in the original splat.
+Additionally, the style transfer itself shows a high degree of blurring and loss in variations.
+In comparison, when the super sampling method is used, the stylization output preserves many fine details, including lettering and shapes, and has improved variation in colors and contrast.